Welcome to A Miner Detail.

 A Miner Detail Is Dedicated to Dick & Maureen Hann

-Dick and Maureen Hann are my grandparents.
+Dick and Maureen Hann are Ryan Miner’s grandparents.

-My grandfather, Carroll Richard Hann, passed away on December 22, 2020.
+His late grandfather, Carroll Richard Hann, passed away on December 22, 2020.